 What Is Brand Strategy?

 Brand strategy is the foundation of your brand.
-It comes before any visual design and serves as a guide for the entire brand.
+It comes before any visual design and serves as a guide for the entire brand, helping you understand the key elements of brand strategy that shape your identity and direction.

 Brand strategy includes: